Gregory A. Piasetzki, Hons. B.Sc. (Chem.), LL.B.

 Greg served for 6 years as a member of the committee responsible for certifying members of the Law Society of Upper Canada as specialists in the practice of intellectual property law.
 He is also a member of the Intellectual Property Institute of Canada, and various other professional associations.

 Greg has lectured on intellectual property law in Canada, the United States, China, Brazil and the Ukraine and is the author of the chapter on Alternative Dispute Resolution in: Intellectual Property Disputes: Resolutions and Remedies by Carswell.
-Currently he teaches a course in patent law at the Faculty of Law, Queen's University.
+He also taught the course in Patent Law at the Faculty of Law, Queen’s University, for three years.